The Curtsy Lunge

 As stated before, most lower body exercises primarily engage the gluteus maximus, the largest of the gluteal muscles.
 Yet, the curtsy lunge also targets the gluteus medius and minimus.

-3. Improved balance
+3. Improved Balance

 As you cross your leg behind you, muscles in your ankle, calves, quads, and core all work to stabilize your body during the curtsy lunge.
 This will help improve your body control.
 For an even harder challenge, practice completing each repetition in slow-motion.

-How to do the Curtsy Lunge
+How to Do the Curtsy Lunge

 To perform the curtsy lunge, all you need is your body weight.
 See the variations below for different challenges!

-1. Start from a standing position with your chest held high and your back straight.
+a) Start from a standing position with your chest held high and your back straight.

-1. With your left foot straight in front of you, step with your right foot back and to the left.
+a) With your left foot straight in front of you, step with your right foot back and to the left.
 Both of your knees will bend and your legs will be “crossed.”
 Make sure your left knee is directly over your left ankle.
 At this point, you will look like you are doing a curtsy!

-2. Next, drive upwards in a controlled fashion to the standing position.
+b) Next, drive upwards in a controlled fashion to the standing position.

-3. Repeat this motion with your right foot out in front.
+c) Repeat this motion with your right foot out in front.
 You can switch legs after each repetition or after each set.